Mon, 01/13/2020 - 10:00am

 - Do you need more education to advance your career goals?

 - Can you see yourself spending another two to four years in school?

-Great Reasons to Go For That Advanced Degree
+4 Reasons to Go for that Advanced Degree

 1. You boost your earning power

-A postgraduate degree is one of the surest ways to increase your earning potential, according to Investopedia.
-This is especially true if you pursue a program in a high-demand field such as:
+A postgraduate degree is one of the surest ways to increase your earning potential, this is especially true if you pursue a program in a high-demand field such as:

 The government agrees.
 According to the U.S. Bureau of Labor Statistics, not only do those with higher levels of education make more money on average, but they also experience a lower unemployment rate.
 Earning a graduate degree has a proven, positive impact on your income level.

 In today’s wildly competitive job market, the best way to stand out from the crowd is with a graduate degree.
 A 2017 CareerBuilder survey found that 38% of employers have raised their educational requirements over the last five years:

 - 41% are hiring college-educated workers for positions that had been primarily held by those with high school degrees.